 - If chemicals come in contact with your eyes, ask for help and flush your eyes at the eye wash station for 15 minutes.

 - Never smell, inhale, or taste a hazardous chemical.

 - In case of a fire, evacuate the lab.

 - Read the label before using a chemical.
-It is also a good idea to consult the manufacturer's or supplier's Material Safety Data Sheet (MSDS).
-You can access a chemical's MSDS online - http://hazard.com/msds/index.php.
-Some MSDS are in the Chemistry stockroom (BR 118) and with campus safety in Spellman Hall.
+It is also a good idea to consult the manufacturer's or supplier's Safety Data Sheet (SDS).
+You can access a chemical's SDS online - http://hazard.com/msds/index.php.
+SDS are also stored in the Chemistry stockroom (BR 118) and with campus safety in Spellman Hall.

-- Emergency response equipment is available in the chemistry stockroom, but should only be used by qualified personnel.
+- Emergency response equipment is available in the chemistry stockroom (BR 118), but should only be used by qualified personnel.

 - Recap all reagent bottles immediately after use.

 - Keep all bottles of flammable, poisonous, and corrosive materials closed.
 Use these materials in the fume hood and with adequate traps.

 - Many organic solvents are highly flammable.
 Check with your instructor before lighting any flames.